mipimipi/otr/README.md

 # otr

-**PLEASE NOTE: Structure of configuration file changed in an incompatible way with v0.8.0! - see details [here](#configuration)**

 otr is a command line tool that decodes and cuts video files from [Online TV Recorder](https://www.onlinetvrecorder.com/) (OTR).
-It is running on Linux, macOS and Windows.
+It is running on Linux, and macOS.

 Supported architectures are: